 The Israeli Prime Minister, Menachem Begin, has said that a peace treaty between his country and Egypt will be ready for signing soon.

-The Israeli Prime Minister, Menachem Begin, has said that a peace treaty between his country and Egypt will be ready for signing soon.
+Background: The Israeli Prime Minister, Menachem Begin, has said that a peace treaty between his country and Egypt will be ready for signing soon.
 His optimistic comment came on Thursday (2 November) after a meeting in New York with American Secretary of State, Cyrus Vance.

 SYNOPSIS: Before sitting down to discuss final peace treaty issues with Mr. Vance, the Israeli leader, presented the Secretary of State with a small gift.
 Only last week Mr. Begin, along with President Sadat of Egypt, was joint recipient of a major award -- the 1978 Nobel Peace Prize.